Register to attend the Citizenship School

 Gain confidence in your voice and ideas

-Understand your rights and how to use them
+Better understand your rights and how to use them

-Meet other motivated young people
+Meet other motivated young people from international backgrounds

 Project partners